aadarsharma/Transafer/apps/bank-webhook/README.md

 - HDFC Bank

 ![Proccessing 100](./bank-webhook-images/7.png)
-- Processing 100
+- 100 did not get added to wallet because the request hasn't been fetched by the bank server

 ![Prisma](./bank-webhook-images/8.png)
-- Prisma
+- Processing 100

 ![Authorising the request](./bank-webhook-images/10.png)
 - Authorising the request